MediaArea/MediaConch/DesignNarrative.md

 ### Participation at Open Source conferences

-The MediaArea team is active in the open source community and has presented the work on Preforma at two conferences during Phase 1:
+The MediaArea team is active in the open source community and has presented the work on PREFORMA at two conferences during Phase 1:

-- Dave Rice presented our work on Preforma at FOSDEM on January 31st: https://fosdem.org/2015/schedule/event/enabling_video_preservation/
+- Dave Rice presented our work on PREFORMA at FOSDEM on January 31st: https://fosdem.org/2015/schedule/event/enabling_video_preservation/
 - Ashley Blewer presented our work at Code4Lib on February 11th: http://wiki.code4lib.org/2015_Lightning_Talks